INT 390: International Studies Internship

 Students must submit a 5-10 page paper (typed, double-spaced).
 The paper should 1) summarize activities at the internship site, 2) describe how you met the educational goals stated on your Internship Application form, and 3) reflect on how the internship experience relates to the internship readings and previous coursework in International Studies.
 Submit the paper to the Director of International Studies at the end of the internship.

 4) Student Internship Evaluation

-A "Student Internship Evaluation" form (inside Internship Information packet) must be completed and submitted to the Director of International Studies at the end of the internship, preferably with the final paper.
+A "Student Internship Evaluation" form (Internship Application) must be completed and submitted to the Director of International Studies at the end of the internship, preferably with the final paper.

 5) Supervisor's Evaluation of Intern

 The Internship Supervisor will send Midterm and Final Evaluations directly to the Director of International Studies.
-Please be sure that your supervisor has these forms (inside Internship Information packet).
+Please be sure that your supervisor has these forms (Internship Application).